Matching methods for truncation by death problems: Illustrative data example

 \subsection{Results}

-We present and describe the main results in this section.
-Additional information is available from Section \ref{SubSec:AppData} of the Appendix.
-The composite outcome approach yielded an estimated difference of 886 US dollars (CI95\%: -70, 1842) between those participated in the program and those who did not.
-However, because the program increases employment by approximately 8\% ($p = 0.01$) (one-sided test), the above estimates cannot be interpreted as a causal effect on the earnings.
-The naive difference in the survivors, that does not correspond to a causal effect of interest is 409 (CI95\%: -691, 1509).
+The composite outcome approach yielded an estimated difference of 886 US dollars (CI95\%: -71, 1843) between those participated in the program and those who did not.
+However, because the program increases employment by approximately 8\% ($p = 0.01$, one-sided test), the above estimates cannot be interpreted as a causal effect on the earnings, but as an effect on employment and earnings combined.
+The naive difference in the survivors was 409 (CI95\%: -690, 1508).

-The always-survivors (here, always-employed) stratum proportion is identifiable under monotonicity and was estimated to be $\hat{\pi}_{as} = 0.70$, which is quite high in comparison to $\hat{\pi}_{pro}=0.08$ and $\hat{\pi}_{ns}=0.22$.
-Importantly, this means the causal effect among the always-survivors stratum is of a high interest in this example, as the always-survivors comprise more than two thirds of the study population.
+The always-survivors (here always-employed) stratum proportion is identifiable under monotonicity and was estimated to be $\hat{\pi}_{as} = 0.70$, which is quite high in comparison to $\hat{\pi}_{pro}=0.08$ and $\hat{\pi}_{ns}=0.22$.
+Assuming the principal stratum proportions are relatively stable over time, this means the causal effect among the always-survivors stratum is of a high interest in this example, as the always-survivors comprise more than two thirds of the study population.

-Turning to the matching, because we had several discrete covariates and a number of continuous covariates, neither exact matching nor the Mahalanobis distance seemed attractive.
-Therefore, we used the Mahalanobis distance with a caliper on $\hat{\widetilde{\pi}}^1_{as}(\bX_0)$, as discussed in Section \ref{Sec:Matching}.
+Turning to the matching, because we had several discrete covariates and a number of continuous covariates, we used the Mahalanobis distance with a caliper on $\hat{\widetilde{\pi}}^1_{as}(\bX_0)$.
 In our main analysis, we included the continuous covariates age, education and earnings in 1975 in the Mahalanobis distance.
 We used an EM algorithm to estimate the principal score model with the continuous covariates age and earnings in 1975, and the discrete covariates black, hispanic, marital status, and employment status in 1975.
-The estimated multinomial regression \eqref{Eq:MultiReg} coefficients $\hat{\bgamma}_g$ are given in Table \ref{Tab:App EM PS coeffs LL}.
-Compared to the protected, always-survivors were younger, more likely to be white, not married and not employed at 1975.
+The estimated sequential regression coefficients $\widehat{\bgamma}_{S(a)}$ for $a=0,1$ are given in Table D16.